qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted/package_details.rst

 * ``pyside6-qmltyperegistrar``, to read metatypes files and generate files that contain the necessary code to register all the types marked with relevant macros.
+* ``pyside6-qmlimportscanner``, to identify the QML modules imported from a project/QML files and dump the result as a JSON array.

 Translations
 ~~~~~~~~~~~~